Table of Contents

 Note that if you’re pregnant, your agent cannot withhold or withdraw life-sustaining procedures during the course of your pregnancy, as outlined in S.C.
 Code Ann. § 62-5-507.

-To empower you agent with non-medical decision-making powers, such as financial and property-related transactions, use a South Carolina general power of attorney form.
+To empower you agent with non-medical decision-making powers, such as financial and property-related transactions, use a South Carolina power of attorney form.

 6. What to do if You Change Your Mind